jeremystevens/airport-operations-simulator/README.md

 - Takeoff rolls, liftoff, climb, and departure from the simulated world.
 - Ground traffic control that prevents aircraft from trying to use the same narrow taxiway at the same time.
 - Arriving aircraft receiving priority in certain taxiway conflicts while departing aircraft hold safely out of the way.
-- Ground and Tower clearances for operations such as landing, taxiing, holding position, continuing taxi, lining up, and takeoff.
+- Ground and Tower clearances for operations such as landing, taxiing, holding position, continuing taxi, lining up, and takeoff, all issued and validated through a shared controller/command pipeline rather than being applied directly.
-- Aircraft turnaround operations at the gate.
-- Passenger deboarding, baggage unloading, fueling, catering, boarding, and preparation for another departure.
+- Aircraft turnaround operations at the gate, including deboarding, baggage unloading, fueling, catering, and boarding as real dependencies an aircraft has to wait on rather than a single fixed timer.
-- A separate service-road network for airport ground vehicles.
+- A separate service-road network for airport ground vehicles, kept independent from the taxiway network aircraft use.
+- A fully functional fuel truck: it is dispatched from its own depot when an aircraft begins servicing, drives the service-road network, breaks off to approach the aircraft at a position calculated from that aircraft's own size and orientation, connects, actually performs the fueling operation, then disconnects, returns home, and becomes available to service another aircraft.
+- A baggage tractor towing a three-cart consist that dispatches from its own staging area, drives the service-road network with the carts trailing naturally through turns, and stages near the aircraft.
 - Simulation speed controls for speeding up or slowing down airport operations.
 - Camera movement and zoom controls for exploring the airport.

-Ground-service vehicles are now being developed so that services such as fueling, baggage handling, and catering will be performed by vehicles that actually travel around the airport instead of simply happening in the background.
+The first ground-service vehicle, the fuel truck, now performs its entire job for real: an aircraft's fuel requirement is only satisfied once the truck has physically reached it and finished fueling, and boarding cannot begin without that.
+Baggage handling is following the same path — the tractor and its carts can already reach the aircraft, with the physical baggage operation itself coming next.

 ## Current Airport